V-Roger/Conventional-Shields/src/extension/README.md

    - Try refreshing the GitHub page

 3. **Check Extension Status**
+   - Go to `chrome://extensions/`
-   - Click the extension icon to see the status
+   - Make sure the extension is enabled
-   - Should show "Active on Pull Request" when working
+   - Check for any error messages

 4. **Reinstall Extension**
    - Go to `chrome://extensions/`